ABOUT COVID 19

 In an early study, researchers at Columbia University affirmed the importance of these health-promoting behaviors.
 They reported that 36,000 fewer people would have died in the coronavirus outbreak if physical distancing measures has started one week earlier; if physical distancing had begun two weeks earlier, 54,000 fewer people may have died.
 More recent studies have reported that early interventions would have saved 100,000 lives.

 From Johns Hopkins University

 Read more at the Johns Hopkins Resource Center

 How do I protect myself and others?

-Avoid close contact with others.It’s important to understand that the new coronavirus spreads mainly from person to person.
+Until the majority of people are vaccinated (80%), it is important to avoid close contact with others from outside your household.
+The new coronavirus spreads mainly from person to person.
 If an infected person coughs or sneezes, their droplets can infect people nearby.
-That’s why it’s important to avoid close contact with others.
 Understand that people (including children) may be infected with the new coronavirus and have only mild symptoms.